 Remember that using more food than your grill is supposed to accommodate can make the arrangement crowded.
 As a result, food particles will fall on the fire causing flare-ups.
 Make sure not to use too much food.

-Control Your Gas Grill’s Flare-Ups
+How To Control Gas Grill’s Flare-Ups

 If you end up with a flare-up anyways, what do you intend to do about it?
 Stay prepared.
 If you know what to do, there’s nothing to panic about.